martinit18/and-python/README.txt

 If the mkl_fft module is present, most FFTs (the ones which use a lot of CPU time) are performed using the MKL FFT routines.
 If not present, the program uses numpy.fft, which is a bit slower.
+The ctypes and numpy.ctypeslib modules (if available) make it possible to use a C version of some numerically intensive routines.
+It is usually about 10 times faster than the Python code.
+The numba module is used to speed up a bit the pure Python code.
 All the modules are available using anaconda.

 The last module "anderson" contains all the specific code of this software.